 Brännö.
 Gothenburg.
 Sweden.

 My second time at Torö, south of Stockholm, it was too intense for me to surf.
 It was evident only the gnarlier of the locals were out.
 An estimated 4 second period was truly more like 2 seconds and I could barely get past the break.
 A humbling and enlightening experience.
 I find it’s more and more important to know where my limits are and accept that sometimes it’s better to back off, something I’ve always found difficult.
 It has been rather literally 7 years.
-I wanted to surf so much it broke my heart, but better to stay onshore and still be in one solid piece (I truly could imagine myself drowning there) so I can try again after training in warmer, slower seas.
+I wanted to surf so much it broke my heart, but better to stay onshore and still be in one solid piece so I can try again after a little training in warmer, slower seas.

 Torö Stenstrand.
 Sweden.